Search

 Back to top

-When a means of containment is manufactured to a specified standard (as adopted by the TDG Act and regulations), it is referred to as a standardized means of containment (MOC).
-Standardized MOCs that are built to a particular standard will bear a “compliance mark”.
+When an MOC is manufactured to a specified standard (as adopted by the TDG Act and regulations), it is referred to as a standardized means of containment (standardized MOC).
+Standardized MOCs built to a particular standard will bear a “compliance mark”.

 Standardized MOCs undergo numerous performance tests such as leak tests, drop tests, stacking test, vibration test, and hydrostatic test.
 These performance tests depend on the type of dangerous good, and the dangerous good’s classification and packing group.
 The dangerous good’s packing group sets the requirements for the strength of the MOC (i.e., packaging) which are: